Xyvir/iex.run/.github/readme.md

 ## Setting up your own iex.run instance is easy!

 1. Optional, but Recommended: Purchase a short, pithy, vanity domain name like 'iex.run'.
+ - Make sure it is unique for a github repo name. (search repos including forks:true to check)
-Get a .run ending if you wanna be cool like me.
-(3 letter names are about as short as you can go w/o paying ridiculous pricing, ie: 'foo.run')
+ - Get a .run ending if you wanna be cool like me.
+ - 3 letter names are about as short as you can go w/o paying ridiculous pricing ie: 'foo.run'
 2. Fork this repository and name it accordingly:
  - If you purchased a vanity domain, name the forked repo the same as the apex vanity name.
  - OTHERWISE, name the forked repo '<your-github-username>.github.io' ie: 'xgumby.github.io'